Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Discussion

 \subsubsection{Interaction Modalities}

-We evaluate different interaction modalities in $S_4$, (participants wearing the glasses).
-In the test area with 3×3 Duplo blocks, the user is required to grasp a specified block using the robot arm.
+We evaluate different interaction modalities in $S_4$ (100 trials).
+In the test area with 3×3 Duplo blocks, the user is required to grasp a specified block.

 As shown in Tab. \ref{modality}, speech interaction (w.o.
 Gaze) leads to longer command duration and lower success rates.
 Commands such as \textit{“pick up the brick in the third row, second column}” are ambiguous and increase cognitive effort in spatial referencing.
 Gaze interaction (w.o.
 Speech) allows efficient object selection, but action selection requires looking at predefined ArUco markers as a GUI, which increases command duration and cognitive load \cite{11127558}.

-In contrast, our multi-modal approach achieves the shortest command duration (1.38s) and highest success rate (0.97), demonstrating that combining gaze-based object grounding with speech-based action specification enables more efficient and reliable interaction.
+In contrast, our approach achieves the shortest command duration (2.16s) and highest success rate (0.93), demonstrating that combining gaze-based object grounding with speech-based action specification enables more efficient and reliable interaction.